 $260 → $208 New Year Sale to January 10, 2022

-If you are a user of the NKI (Kontakt Full) version, you can upgrade for $58.0.
+If you are a user of the NKI (Kontakt Full) version of KOTO 13, you can upgrade for $58.
 For details, please see here.

 We have kept Koto 13’s superior sound quality, meticulous performance reproduction, and rich articulations while building in the same advanced sound architecture found on Koto 17 and Koto 20.
 This includes the String Editor, which lets you tune all 13 strings independently to create original scales, and the Instrument Modeler, which gives you control over fingerpick characteristics, the string character, and picking noise components.